By ITIL from Experience ©

 - The process takes for granted that a ticket has been logged in the ITSM Tool.

 - The process does not identify a point of contact for users.
 This also applies when the process is internal to I.T. as staff may contact the service desk for guidance on how to use the tool (see How to get people to log tickets).

 - The service desk does not have the information to provide a status of the request or supplier delays causing unnecessary chase ups3 .

-- The service desk is not unaware of their new responsibilities and may not be able to perform their duties as expected given a lack of awareness, resources or training (see When is a good time to create a RACI Matrix for it to be most useful).
+- The service desk is not unaware of their new responsibilities and may not be able to perform their duties as expected given a lack of awareness, resources or training (see When to use a RACI Matrix).

 This can result in: confusion of the service desk Agent, loss effort to track the information and a poor perception by users that “IT is not aware of what IT does!”
 In a worst-case scenario, as we have seen before, users informs the Service desk that I.T. has released a new product (see What is another term for User).